 At some point, Bernard was sent to Bilibid Prison because he was ill.
 Medical records indicate Bernard was admitted from Building 12 which had the designation of being “the Casual Group.”
+From Bilibid, he was returned to Cabanatuan.
 While he was ill, his parents received this message from the War Department in January 1943.

 “REPORT JUST RECEIVED THROUGH INTERNATIONAL RED CROSS STATES THAT YOUR SON PRIVATE BERNARD W. JOHNSON IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=

 Within days of receiving the first message, they received a second message:

 “The Provost Marshal General directs me to inform you that you may communicate with your son, postage free, by following the inclosed instructions:

 “It is suggested that you address him as follows: